Appointing a Guardian ad Litem for a Minor

 (or otherwise incapacitated) Heir or Beneficiary

 - Appointing a Fiduciary

 - Procedure for Appointing a Guardian ad Litem

 - Procedure for Obtaining a Waiver Regarding the Appointment of Guardian ad Litem

 In order for you to satisfy your requirements for giving notice to, receiving a consent or waiver from, making a distribution to, etc., an heir or beneficiary, he/she must have legal capacity, and a minor (ie, a person under age 18), for example, lacks such capacity.

 Make sure that if any heir or beneficiary lacks legal capacity, you deal with that person through his/her proper fiduciary.

-RCW 11.76.080 provides that the Court may appoint a disinterested person as a Guardian ad Litem for an incapacitated person who has no Guardian and is interested in a Descendant’s estate and shall appoint a Guardian ad Litem for certain hearings, such as on a Petition for Nonintervention Powers if Notice of Hearing is required under RCW 11.68.041 or on a Petition for Adjudication.
+RCW 11.76.080 provides that the Court may appoint a disinterested person as a Guardian ad Litem for an incapacitated person who has no Guardian and is interested in a Decedent’s estate and shall appoint a Guardian ad Litem for certain hearings, such as on a Petition for Nonintervention Powers if Notice of Hearing is required under RCW 11.68.041 or on a Petition for Adjudication.